example42/example42.github.io/_drafts/2017-01-16-the-optimal-hiera-yaml.md

 Yes, we are cheating.
 There's not a single optimal hiera.yaml file to configure [Hiera](https://docs.puppet.com/hiera/) in the perfect way for any infrastructure.

-As usual different shops may need different approaches and have different preferences on how and where to store data.
+As usual different infrastructures may need different approaches and have different preferences on how and where to store data.

 Here we are going a few suggestions on what could be common use cases.